Meanwhile, in Africa

 Long story short

-The two critical milestones in the making of the modern human mind.
-The first signs of human-like activity and spirit can be traced back to 2.5 million years.
+The two critical milestones in making the modern human mind: The first signs of human-like activity and spirit can be traced back to 2.5 million years.
 However, we can only talk about humans when all the mentally healthy Heidelbergs are dead.
-It happened under the influence of the ice age more than 120,000 years ago.
+That happened under the influence of the ice age more than 120,000 years ago.

 - The mental growth disorder | The gradual spread of the mental growth disorder among homo species began possibly as long as 3,2 million years ago, but at least 2,5 million years ago.
 It started as a recessive trait, meaning it was rare and carried only by few individuals.
 Thus, already the first stone tools reflect the complete growth disorder.
 The disorder can also be seen in fire making, clothing and the early human migrations out of Africa.

 - The bottleneck effect | The mental growth disorder of homo species remained relatively small in quantitative terms until the devastating environmental conditions in Africa led to its increase in Heidelberg’s population +120,000 years ago.
 The massive drought caused by the Ice Age in the northern hemisphere made the normal dominant feature of our genome disappear.
 Thus, homo sapiens is not the result of natural selection but genetic drift.
 According to general knowledge, “genetic drift may cause gene variants to disappear completely and thereby reduce genetic variation.
 It can also cause initially rare alleles to become much more frequent and even fixed”.
 This seems to have happened in Africa, i.e. the dominant trait/gene disappeared, and the recessive trait/gene became the dominant one.
 According to this, the hypothesis of the multiregional evolution of modern humans seems unlikely true.